Undergraduate Courses

 Introduction to the science of chemical measurement, from sampling through analysis to the interpretation of results, including how water, food products, pharmaceuticals, and dietary supplements are analysed for content, quality, and potential contaminants.
 Also how to interpret experimental measurements, compare results and procedures, and calibrate analytical instrumentation.
 Through closely integrated classes, laboratories, and tutorials, this highly practical course introduces a variety of analytical techniques including volumetric methods, potentiometry, uv/visible and infrared spectrophotometry, flame atomic absorption spectrometry, and chromatography.

-Additional information can be found on the course website
+Additional information can be found at http://www.chem.utoronto.ca/coursenotes/CHM217/.

 Background

-Prerequisite: (CHM135H1CHM136H1)/ CHM151Y1 with a minimum grade of 63%, (MAT135H1MAT136H1)/ MAT137Y1MAT157Y1
+Prerequisite: (CHM135H1CHM136H1)/ CHM151Y1 with a minimum grade of 63%, (MAT135H1MAT136H1)/MAT137Y1/MAT157Y1

 Exclusion: CHM211H5CHMB16H3